1Panel-dev/webkubectl/README.md

 ```sh
 http://<webkubectl-address>:<port>/terminal/?token=<token fetched from api>
 ```
 # Security
 -  **Token validation**：The token fetched from api will be invalid immediately after it's used once, and it expires after 5 minutes if not used.
 -  **Authentication**：By default all resources can be accessed without any authentication, to restrict anonymous access, you can enable the  basic authentication of gotty, see [how to](https://github.com/yudai/gotty#options).
 -  **SSL/TLS**：By default all traffic between the server and clients are NOT encrypted, we recommend you enable SSL/TLS option of gotty, see [how to](https://github.com/yudai/gotty#options).
 Alternatively you can deploy Web Kubectl behind a proxy and enable SSL/TLS for the proxy, please note that the proxy should support WebSocket protocol.

+# Alternatives
+-  [https://github.com/fanux/fist/tree/master/terminal](https://github.com/fanux/fist/tree/master/terminal): A web terminal deployed in Kubernetes.
+-  [https://github.com/rancher](https://github.com/rancher): In the cluster view of Rancher, a web based kubectl can be launched, but we didn't find the source code.

 # License